Liquid-JS/nxt-components/projects/nxt-color-picker/README.md

 [cpFallbackColor]            // Used when the color is not well-formed or is undefined ('#000').

 [cpPosition]                 // Dialog position: DialogPosition (DialogPosition.right).
-[cpPositionOffset]           // Dialog offset percentage relative to the directive element (0%).
+[cpPositionOffset]           // Dialog offset percentage relative to the directive element (0).
-[cpPositionRelativeToArrow]  // Dialog position is calculated relative to dialog arrow (false).

 [cpPresetLabel]              // Show label for preset colors (true).
 If string is given, it overrides the default label.
 [cpPresetColors]             // Array of preset colors to show in the color picker dialog ([]).